 Yale is then connected to the Internet2 via the Connecticut Education Network (CEN) which connects, in turn, to Northern Crossroads GigaPop (NOX).
 Yale has one direct 10-Gbps connection from the Science DMZ and one firewalled 10-Gbps connection from the main campus network.

 The YCRC can facilitate new connections to the Science Network in your laboratory or department, and provide pricing information.
-To get a new Science Network connection, please use our request form.
+To obtain more information, please use our request form.